PART 3: RECKONING AND RESOLUTION

-Submission deadline: Wednesday, May 22nd.
+Submission deadline: Wednesday, 2/9 (extended to 2/16).
 Download application: TRUBeginnings-HWM3-app, fill it out, and email to TRUPlaySubmissions@gmail.com to sign up.
-This workshop is scheduled to run from 10am to 5:30pm with a lunch break, and brief end-of-day reception.
 Submission fee is $10 for TRU members, $20 for non-members.
 If accepted, it will be applied to a participation fee of $100 ($85 for TRU members).
 Prices are discounted for those who have taken previous parts of this workshop.

 The cost for non-participants to attend for the full day, to observe the presentations and be part of the discussions, is $55 ($35 for TRU members).